tomaslin/grails-cdn-resources/README.md

 ## A NOTE ON URLS

 You will see an url of the form jlsadf423kl24hlf.cloudfront.net.
-This will be the value that you enter in the cdnresources.url value in Config.groovy.
+This will be the value that you enter in the grails.resources.cdn.url value in Config.groovy.

 	$ grails.resources.cdn.url = "http://jlsadf423kl24hlf.cloudfront.net"